Paraworks/SC1015-mini-project-detecting_toxic_comments/README.md

 # Introduction

-In this Jupyter notebook, we will analyze a dataset containing comments that may be toxic.
+In this project, we will analyze a dataset containing comments that may be toxic.
 Our goal is to train a machine learning model that can effectively predict whether a comment is harmful.
 We will be using the sklearn library to preprocess the dataset, create features, train the model, and evaluate the performance.

 # [Dataset](https://www.kaggle.com/datasets/fizzbuzz/cleaned-toxic-comments)